False discovery proportion envelopes with m-consistency: Introduction

-Recently, finding FDP confidence envelopes has been extended to different contexts of interest in \cite{katsevich2020simultaneous} (KR below for short), including knockoffs \citep{barber2015controlling,CFJL2018} and online multiple testing \citep{aharoni2014generalized}.
+Recently, finding FDP confidence envelopes has been extended to different contexts of interest in \cite{katsevich2020simultaneous} (KR below for short), including knockoffs \citep{barber2015controlling,CFJL2018} and online multiple testing \citep{AharoniRossetGAI}.
 For this, their bounds are tailored on particular nested `paths', and employ accurate martingale techniques.
-In addition, \cite{li2022simultaneous} have recently investigated specifically the case of the knockoffs setting by using a `joint' $k$-FWER error rate control (see also \citealp{genovese2006exceedance,meinshausen2006false,blanchard2020post}), possibly in combination with closed testing.
+In addition, \cite{li2024simultaneous} have recently investigated specifically the case of the knockoffs setting by using a `joint' $k$-FWER error rate control (see also \citealp{genovese2006exceedance,meinshausen2006false,blanchard2020post}), possibly in combination with closed testing.

-\subsection{New insight: consistency}
+\subsection{New insight: {$m$-consistency}}

-The main point of this paper is to look at FDP confidence envelopes towards the angle of a particular property that we call {\it consistency}.
-First recall that the false discovery rate (FDR) is the expectation of the FDP, which is a type I error rate measure with increasing popularity since the seminal work of \cite{BenjaminiHochberg95}.
-Informally, an FDP confidence envelope is consistent, if its particular value on an FDR-controlling selection set is close to (or below) the corresponding nominal value, at least asymptotically.
-This property is important for several reasons: \begin{itemize} \item FDR controlling procedures are particular selection sets that are widely used in practice.
-Hence, it is very useful to provide an accurate FDP bound for these particular rejection sets.
-This is the case for instance for the commonly used Benjamini-Hochberg (BH) procedure at a level $\alpha$ --- or even for a data dependent choice of the level $\hat{\alpha}$ --- for which the FDP bound should be close to $\alpha$ (or $\hat{\alpha}$), at least in `favorable' cases; \item a zoo of FDP confidence envelopes have been proposed in previous literature, and we see the consistency as a principled way to discard some of them while putting the emphasis on others; \item searching for consistency can also lead to new bounds that are accurate for a moderate sample size. \end{itemize}
+{The main thrust of this paper is to look at FDP confidence envelopes from the angle of a particular property that we call {\it {$m$}-consistency} {($m$ denoting the number of hypotheses under consideration)}.
+First, recall that the false discovery rate (FDR) is the expectation of the FDP, which is a type I error rate measure with increasing popularity since the seminal work of \cite{BenjaminiHochberg95}.
+Informally, an FDP confidence envelope is {$m$}-consistent, {in relation to} a {given} {reference} FDR-controlling selection {procedure, if the envelope value for the set output by that procedure} {converges} to (or below) the corresponding nominal {FDR} value, at least asymptotically {when the total number $m$ of hypotheses tends to infinity.}} This property is important for several reasons: \begin{itemize} \item FDR controlling procedures output particular selection sets that are widely used in practice.
+Hence, it is very useful to provide an accurate FDP confidence bound for these particular rejection sets.
+This is the case for instance for the commonly used Benjamini-Hochberg (BH) procedure at a level $\alpha$ for which the FDP bound should be close to $\alpha$, at least in `favorable' cases; \item a zoo of FDP confidence envelopes have been proposed in previous literature, and we see $m$-consistency as a principled way to discard some of them while putting the emphasis on others; \item searching for $m$-consistency can also lead to new bounds that are accurate for a moderate sample size. \end{itemize}